crcn/tandem-old/documentation/Syntax/README.md

 ```
 > Notice that `todo-item` corresponds with the import ID, and everything following after the colon (:) is the `part` name defined in `todo-item.pc`.
 In this case we're using `todo-item:completed-preview`, and `todo-item:incomplete-preview`.

 > ❗️ Also note that we're defining todo items in the _preview_, and not exactly where they're being used.
-This is because we need an area where our `todo-list.jsx` can inject dynamic todo items.
+This is because we need an area where our `todo-list.jsx` can inject dynamic todo items (`{todoItems}`).

 Here's what the preview looks like: